Applying for a B2 Visitor Visa while your Marriage Based I-130 is Pending Via Consular Processing

 Maximum dimensions must be 1200 pixels by 1200 pixels.

-See the complete photograph requirements for visitor visa.
+See the complete photograph requirements for a visitor visa.

 Please Note: Some embassies or consulates no longer require you to upload a digital photograph while filling out the DS-160 form.
-In such cases, the photograph will take at the OFC (offsite facilitation center) or ASC (Application Service Center) along with the fingerprint at Visa Application Center.
+In such cases, the photograph will be taken at the OFC (offsite facilitation center) or ASC (Application Service Center) along with the fingerprint at the Visa Application Center.

 Step 2.
 Complete visitor visa application form DS160